xerhard/XFM2_patches/README.md

 ## Remarks

 ### hash
 hash field is used as fingerprint, while the XFM2 does not have an option to save patch names, the hashes can be used to recognise (sub-)patches.
+While the value of the hash is meaningless I chose to present it in hex.
+Calculation of the hash value is done with `java.util.Arrays.hashCode` as in [XFM2_GetterSetter](https://github.com/xerhard/XFM2_GetterSetter)

+Source code of the hash algorithm can be found on [link to original source of java.util.Arrays.hashCode](https://hg.openjdk.java.net/jdk8/jdk8/jdk/file/tip/src/share/classes/java/util/Arrays.java)

+Code snippet can easily be converted to any other programming language:

+	public static int hashCode(long a[]) {
+	        if (a == null)
+	            return 0;

+	        int result = 1;
+	        for (long element : a) {
+	            int elementHash = (int)(element ^ (element >>> 32));
+	            result = 31 * result + elementHash;
+	        }

+	        return result;
+	    }